 Local Government Purchasing and Contracting

-(NOTE: The CLGPO Examination will be administered the morning of February 22nd at the conference site)
+(NOTE: The CLGPO Examination will be administered in conjunction with the conference)

 To register online for the CAGP Spring Conference, visit the CAGP website.

 - Piedmont: October 20, 2015 (Burlington)